A Region-based Randers Geodesic Approach for Image Segmentation: Implementation Consideration

-\emph{The use of the non-linear function $\bpsi$}.
-The presence of the non-linearity $\bpsi$ in \eqref{eq_NonlinearVectorField} means that $\curl \rV_\gS \neq \xi_\gS$ in general, which appears to break the usage of Stokes formula upon which our approach is based, see \cref{th:stokes}.
-A very basic justification for \eqref{eq_NonlinearVectorField} is that $\rV_\gS(\fx)$ and $\omega_\gS(\fx)$ have the same direction at each point $\fx$, hence define in their respective Randers metrics an asymmetric term which promotes geodesic paths aligned with the same direction (opposite to theirs).
-This also yieldes the relevance between the original Randers metric $\cF^{\gS}$ and its heuristic variant $\kF^{\gS}$.
+\emph{Use of the non-linear function $\bpsi$.} The presence of the non-linearity $\bpsi$ in~\cref{eq_NonlinearVectorField} means that $\curl \rV_\gS \neq \xi_\gS$ in general, which appears to break the usage of Stokes formula upon which our approach is based, see \cref{th:stokes}.
+A very basic justification for~\cref{eq_NonlinearVectorField} is that $\omega_\gS(\fx)$ and $\rV_\gS(\fx)$ have the same direction at each point $\fx$, hence define in their respective Randers metrics $\cF^\gS$ and $\kF^\gS$ an asymmetric term which promotes geodesic paths aligned with the same direction (opposite to theirs), hence a similar qualitative behavior is expected.

-However, we can also provide a more detailed argument in the case where the shape gradient $\xi_\gS$ varies sufficiently slowly\footnote{This assumption is the only way to conduct the analysis.
-Wether it holds or not depends on the choice of region-based functional $\Psi$ and its parameters.
-Admittedly it is not satisfied in all the numerical instances illustrated, especially along the edge features.}.
-For that purpose let us define a new vector field $\tilde \omega_\gS$ on the tubular domain $\rT$ of width $U$, see \eqref{eqdef:tubular_domain}